Nearly a century later, their grisly crime remains as mystifying as ever.

 The "Ogress of Reading" was rumored to be responsible for the deaths of 400 children.

-The secret locked in her mansion attic was so vile, it inspired centuries of ghost stories, crime books, and even a character on American Horror Story.
+The secret locked in her mansion attic was so vile, it inspired decades of ghost stories, crime books, and even a character on American Horror Story.

 Up to 200 victims may have died at his 1890's Chicago "Murder Castle."

 After more than 130 years, the Ripper's identity may have finally been revealed.

 She knew her son was missing, but the police didn't believe her.
 Then they unearthed the brutal truth.